BenedictC/BCLKeyValueObservation/README.md

-# BECKeyValueObservation
+# BCLKeyValueObservation

-## What is BECKeyValueObservation?
+## What is BCLKeyValueObservation?

-BECKeyValueObservation is a thin abstraction on top of Apple's KVO system.
-The goals of BECKeyValueObservation are:
+BCLKeyValueObservation is a thin abstraction on top of Apple's KVO system.
+The goals of BCLKeyValueObservation are:
 - Less boiler plate code
 - Improve clarity of functionality
 - **Not** an excuse to have fun with the runtime

-BECKeyValueObservation achieves these by:
+BCLKeyValueObservation achieves these by:
 - Encapsulating the receptionist pattern used by KVO and using a target-action inspired pattern
 - Providing methods with stronger verb usage
 - Respecting the original design goals of KVO and intentionally not addressing tangential concerns, specifically memory management